fadedpez/dnd5e-roomgen/README.md

 - Support for gridless rooms when spatial positioning is not needed
 - Flexible service layer for easy integration with applications
 - Support for encounter balancing based on party composition
+- Prioritized entity placement (players first, then monsters, then items)
+- Graceful handling of placement failures

 ## Installation